If your work experience is Engineering-related, your time can count towards 100% of your CPD minimum hour requirement.

-Smaller CPD activities can be completed as soon as you’re an enrolled Monash Clayton Engineering undergraduate student.
+Smaller CPD experiences can be completed as soon as you’re an enrolled Monash Clayton Engineering undergraduate student.

-Download a sample letter (PDF, 0.14 MB) to provide to your employer to request work experience opportunities and the appropriate supporting documentation.
+Download the CPD Requirement Letter for Employers (PDF, 0.07 MB) to provide to your employer to request work experience opportunities and the appropriate supporting documentation.

 Finding work experience